absmach/magistrala/docs/dev-guide.md

 ```

 ## Running tests
-To run all of the test you  can execute:
+To run all of the tests you can execute:
 ```
 make test
 ```
-Dockertest is used for the test, so to run the tests you will need the Docker deamon/service running.
+Dockertest is used for the tests, so to run them, you will need the Docker daemon/service running.

 ## Installing
 Installing Go binaries is simple: just move them from `build` to `$GOBIN` (do not fortget to add `$GOBIN` to your `$PATH`).